tchannagiri/DSBplot/README.md

 For more information about the parameters, please use the command `python preprocess.py --help`.
 For more details about the preprocessing, please refer to CITATION.

-### `comparison.py`
+### `comparison`

-This stages creates data needed to compare two different sequencing libraries.
-Specifically, it takes as input two directories that were created using the `preprocess.py` script, and will output a third directory that contains analogous data for creating comparison graphs of the two samples.
+This command creates data needed to compare two different sequencing libraries.
+Specifically, it takes as input two directories that were created using the `preprocess` command, and will output a third directory that contains analogous data for creating comparison graphs of the two samples.
 For meaningful comparisons, it is important that the reference sequences (after restricting to the specified window) are identical between the two libraries.
 The output data will contain the same columns as that output from `preprocess.py` (i.e., it will have the same information about the variations around the DSBs), but will have two additional columns (with suffixes `_1` and `_2`) for the frequencies of the two different samples being compared.
 The original frequency column, with no suffix, will contain the maximum of these two frequencies.
 The output will be in the subdirectories `3_window` and `4_graph`.
 Note that the histogram data is not recomputed because the comparison data should not be used to create histograms.
 For more details about the parameters, please use the command `python comparison.py --help`.

-### `graph.py`
+### `graph`

 This command performs the vertex layout and final plotting of the variation-distance graphs.
 Multiple inputs may be specified to layout the vertices jointly, as long as their windowed reference sequences are identical.
 See the [Graphs](#graphs) section for a description of the meaning of different visual properties of the graph (e.g., edges, vertex sizes, colors, etc.).
 For more details about the parameters, please use the command `python graph.py --help`.

-### `histogram.py`
+### `histogram`

 This commands plots the 3D histograms, which summarize the distribution of the variations in the windows around the DSB site.
 Each histogram shows a single type of variation (insertion, deletion, or substitution), which is determined by the `--variation_type` parameter.
 The axes are described in the following.